testingisdocumenting/znai/td-documentation-cli/documentation/charts/flow.md

 # Nodes and Edges

-Flow chart is defines as `JSON` inside a file.
+:include-flow-chart: simple-dag.json

+Specify a `JSON` file to define a flow chart.

 :include-file: simple-dag.json